Skip to main content

 £154,522.00

-In this case, the APRC increases from 8.68% to 8.78% and the homeowner would pay an extra £154,522.00 in interest over the lifetime of their loan.
+In this case, the Annual Percentage Rate of Charge (APRC), which shows the total cost of a loan over its lifetime, increases from 8.68% to 8.78%.
+This means the homeowner would pay an extra £154,522.00 in interest over the lifetime of their loan.

 Please contact us if you’d like to see a personalised illustration for your mortgage with us.
 We’re happy to discuss this option if you’re struggling to make your payments, but because this option will cost much more money over time, it may not be right for you.